 Verifying Your Steps

 To learn more about how Xcode provisions your app, examine the team provisioning profile in Member Center.
-You can verify that the device was registered and added to the team provisioning profile.
+You can verify that the device or Mac was registered and added to the team provisioning profile.

 In Certificates, Identifiers & Profiles, select Devices.